-Wondering what to make for breakfast or brunch so Christmas morning is as relaxing as possible?
+Wondering what to make for Christmas breakfast or brunch so your morning is as relaxing as possible?
 Look no further than the breakfast casserole.

 An easy-to-make-ahead option, breakfast casseroles can be sweet or savory, vegetarian or meat-filled.
 They're made to serve a crowd so no one is left feeling hangry like the Grinch.